-Three scholarships may be awarded annually to graduates of four-year schools, with any baccalaureate degree, who are not eligible for admission to the Graduate School.
+Three Scholarships may be awarded annually to graduates of four-year schools, with any baccalaureate degree, who are not eligible for admission to the Graduate School.
 They have a value of \$300 a year.

 Gillespie Prize Scholarships.
-Two scholarships of \$400 each may be awarded each year to fourth or fifth year students in architecture.
+Two scholarships of \$400 each may be awarded each year to fourth- or fifth-year students in architecture.
 These awards are made from the bequest to the College of the late Albert D. Gillespie, '87 (Sp.), and are granted on the basis of general academic performance and need.

-Robert James Eidlitz Fellowship.
-A graduate fellowship in Architecture, valued at approximately \$1200, provides for an exceptionally promising graduate of this College, who could not otherwise afford it, an opportunity to supplement, in such ways and in such places as may be best suited to his individual needs, the professional training which he has received.
+Robert James Eidlitz Fellowships.
+Graduate fellowships in Architecture, valued at approximately \$1200, provide for exceptionally promising graduates of this College, who could not otherwise afford it, an opportunity to supplement, in such ways and in such places as may be best suited to their individual needs, the professional training which they have received.